numaproj/numaflow/examples/README.md

           name: cat # cats the message
     - name: out
       sink:
-        # Output message to the log
+        # Output message to the stdout log
-	# xxx which log? k8s events?
         log: {}

   # in -> cat -> out